 Editor's note: It is FFS how the PDU set information (e.g. PDU Sequence Number within a PDU Set) can be supported by MoQ.

 6.10.3 Procedures

+6.10.3.1 Procedure of MoQ introduction during PDU Session establishment

+This procedure is used for QUIC connection establishment between UE and AF/AS during PDU Session establishment.